Philip of Cognac

-Philip of Cognac (early 1180s – after 1201) was an illegitimate son of King Richard I of England, by an unidentified mother.
+Philip of Cognac (early 1180s – after 1211) was an illegitimate son of King Richard I of England, by an unidentified mother.

+Life

 Philip had reached adulthood by the end of the 1190s.
 His father married him to his ward, Amelia, the heiress of Cognac, France, in Charente.
 However, when she died without issue, Richard kept the castle, and handed it over to his seneschal, Robert of Thornham.